Veton Berisha: International career

-Berisha played one match for Norway U15 in 2009, and the next year he played nine matches for Norway U16 where he scored three goals.
-In 2011, he again scored three goals in nine matches while representing his country, this time for the under-17 team.
-Berisha made 14 appearances and scored eight goals for Norway U18.
-He represented the under-19 team twice in 2013, scoring one goal.
-Between 2013 and 2016, he played 17 matches and scored two goals for the under-21 team.
+Having played one match for Norway U15 in 2009, Berisha played nine matches for Norway U16 the next year where he scored three goals.
+In 2011, Berisha also scored three goals in nine matches while representing his country, this time for the under-17 team.
+He made 14 appearances and scored eight goals for Norway U18 before representing the under-19 team twice in 2013, scoring one goal.
+Between 2013 and 2016, Berisha played 17 matches and scored two goals for the under-21 team.

-On 29 May 2016, he made his debut for the senior national team of Norway in a match against Portugal.
+On 29 May 2016, Berisha debuted for the Norwegian senior squad in a friendly match against Portugal.
 He scored his first goal for Norway on 5 June 2016 against Belgium.

-Like his brother Valon, he was approached by Kosovo when they became FIFA members in May 2016.
-However, unlike his brother who elected to represent Kosovo, he decided to keep representing Norway.
+Like his brother Valon, he was approached by Kosovo when the country became FIFA members in May 2016.
+Veton Berisha decided to keep representing Norway.